 To sell a property through an auction is a daunting experience for novice property sellers, as many auction houses charge upfront fees.

-For the best chance of success, it is recommended that the property is marketed as early as possible, the legal pack is prepared by your solicitor and it is ready for potential buyers as soon as the property goes live.
-When the hammer falls, the buyer puts down a 10% deposit and agrees completion time of 28 days.
+For the best chance of success, it is recommended that the property is marketed as early as possible, your solicitor prepares the legal pack, and it is ready for potential buyers as soon as the property goes live.
+When the hammer falls, the buyer puts down a 10% deposit and agrees to a completion time of 28 days.

 Property auction pitfalls

 In this guide, we will reveal some of the dirtiest tricks used by commercial and residential property auctioneers.
 Whether you wish to sell a house in an auction or you are considering how to sell a commercial property, we believe you should be making an informed decision.
-Later on, we reveal how you can avoid being just a number in the auctioneer’s catalogue, both online and offline.
+Later on, we reveal how you can avoid being just a number in the auctioneer’s online and offline catalogue.

 When it comes to auctioning a house, there are pros and cons to consider in your decision-making process.

 A professional auctioneer will advise you to put in a low, enticing guide price to get people bidding up the property.
 If your property is the lowest property in the catalogue, it will get pre-auction offers as local investors try to secure bargain properties in auctions.

 Buyers may have to pay your solicitor, ranging from £1,000 to £2,000.
 Not to mention stamp duty and a long list of extra completion fees.

 Buyers will also have to pay stamp duty, which can be high.
 This is also time-consuming, and we all know time is valuable when selling a property.

 When buying a property, there are several rate bands for Stamp Duty.
 The tax is calculated on the part of the property purchase price falling within a variety of different land tax bands.
 For example, if you buy a house for £275,000, the Stamp Duty Land Tax will be £3,750, which, when added to the other fees, might make the buyer think twice about going ahead.